 A. Marijuana can be grown at home or shared; it can’t be sold.
 Home grow; home use.

 Q. I thought the District was going to tax and regulate marijuana?

 A. Congressional interference means the District can’t enact any regulatory framework for the sale or taxation of marijuana.
 So, for now, marijuana cannot be sold, or taxed.

 Q. How can I get some marijuana then?

-A. Home cultivation is permitted of up to 3 mature plants or 6 mature plants in a household with multiple adults who are 21 and over.
+A. Home cultivation is permitted of up to 3 mature plants or 6 mature plants in a household with an adult who is 21 and over.
+If 2 or more people live in a residence they can grow up to 12 marijuana plants of which no more than 6 can be mature.
+Adults may possess any amount they grow inside their residence.
 Up to one ounce of marijuana can be shared so long as there is no exchange of money, good or services.